Microsoft Azure logs#

 To add an Azure Storage blob container as a flow log source in Scrutinizer, follow these steps:

-• For NSG flow logs, this will typically follow the format of insights-logs-networksecuritygroupflowevent
+For NSG flow logs, this will typically follow the format of

-• Select the collector(s) to assign to the container from the dropdown (the primary reporter of a distributed cluster is not recommended).
+Select the collector(s) to assign to the container from the dropdown (in distributed clusters, a remote collector is recommended for this role).

-• Enter the storage account name and key to use to access the container (in most cases, the service URL host name without .blob.core.windows.net/ or another domain)
+Enter the storage account name and key to use to access the container (in most cases, the service URL host name without

 Once added, the container will be listed in the main Admin > Integrations > Flow Log Ingestion view under the configured name.
 An exporter associated with the Azure virtual network will also be added to the device lists for Scrutinizer’s various functions (reports, network maps, etc.).